smudge/timetime/README.md

-Initially, `bakmerge` will build a database of files and checksums. **This may take a long time**, but is fully resume-able and need only be incrementally updated afterwards.
+Initially, `bakmerge` will build a database of files and checksums. **This may take a long time**, but is fully resume-able and need only be incrementally updated once performed once.
 By default, the database is stored in your home/user directory under `.bakmerge/`.

-As files are processed, `backmerge` will begin prompting you with choices.
+After all files are processed, `backmerge` will prompt you with choices.

-- When a duplicate file is detected, you may:
+- When a duplicate file (or _an entire folder consisting of duplicate files_) is detected, you may:
-  - Press `D` or `K` to either (D)elete or (K)eep a duplicate file that exists in source.
+  - Press `D` or `K` to either (D)elete or (K)eep the source file(s).
+  - Press `E` to (E)nter the folder and choose on a per-file basis.
-- When a duplicate file has an older timestamp than the copy in the "target" folder, you may:
+- When a duplicate source file has an older "created at" timestamp than the target copy, you may:
-  - Press `W` or `K` to either (W)rite an older "created at" timestamp to a target file, or (K)eep the existing timestamp.
+  - Press `W` or `K` to either (W)rite the older timestamp to the target, or (K)eep the existing timestamp.
 - When a similar file is detected (similar content and/or similar containing folder and name):
-  - Press `P` or `S` to either write a (P)atch file, or (S)kip to the next file.
+  - Press `W` or `S` to either (W)rite a patch file to a `.versions` folder in the target, or (S)kip the file.

 ## Installing